anoniemnd/homey-presence-simulator/README.md

 3. Data is stored locally on your Homey

 ### Simulation Phase
-1. When simulation mode is enabled, the app calculates what happened exactly one week ago
+1. When simulation mode is enabled, tracked lights will be set to the same state exactly one week ago.
 2. It schedules the same actions for today (e.g., if the device turned on last Monday at 19:30, it will turn on this Monday at 19:30)
 3. The simulation runs continuously until you disable it